Cron3x/GTA_Stuff/README.md

 ### Disclamer
 I am not responsible for anything you are doing with this software.
-I only wrote it to learn Rust and the eframe framework
+I only wrote it to learn Rust.